 Photography by Ye Rin Mok

 David Godshall is a landscape architect and co-founder of TERREMOTO, a landscape architecture firm with offices in Los Angeles and San Francisco.
 David is both purist and punk—a native of Southern California who understands that the messier a geography, the more interesting a project.
 He specializes in localized landscapes that are both formally and conceptually adventurous.
 To say the least, David makes poetry of plants.
-In a couple of months he'll open a garden store with an anarchist twist in Glassell Park, CA called Plant Material.
+His most recent venture is a garden store with an anarchist twist in Glassell Park, CA called Plant Material.

 We were lucky enough to catch David and his (very cute + very patient) 5 month old son, Calder, for a moment in his home garden when the light was perfect and the Tagetes lemmonii was wildly fragrant.